-By midnight, six conditions for Linear A predicted by John Chadwick of Cambridge had been fulfilled, a tribute to his remarkable deductive reasoning: Linear A has five principal vowels that match those of Linear B, eleven consonants of which some are like Linear B, the grammar uses suffixes, Finland is more than 500 miles away, Finnish syllables fit a consonant-vowel architecture, and in written form Linear A omits common endings like -N, -S and -T. 5 Over the next six months, his last two conditions were fulfilled: multiple letters for common sounds, and the name of each syllabic sign begins with the sound of that sign.
+By midnight, six of John Chadwick's conditions were fulfilled, a remarkable tribute to his deductive reasoning: Linear A has five principal vowels that match those of Linear B, eleven consonants of which some are like Linear B, Finnish uses suffixes, Finland is 2000 miles away, Linear A was designed for Finnish consonant-vowel architecture, and in written form omits common endings -N, -S and -T. Over the next six months, his last two conditions were fulfilled: multiple letters for common sounds, and the name of each syllabic sign begins with the sound of that sign.